TDiblik/random-stuff/tauri-microsoft-graphapi-auth-example/README.md

 I'm putting it here cuz I feel like it could be a really nice 'template' for anybody who wants to use Graph API with Rust/Tauri.

 If you ever want to start it up, the "credentials" (which should be public, so no security issue there xd) inside the `./src-tauri/src/config.rs` are already invalidated, so you'll need to create your own (the Azure AD setttings are screenshoted inside the `./readme` folder).

+Oh, and btw, this has been written loooong before `Microsoft Entra` was even announced, however the `Azure AD steps` should be the same... (tldr; it's just a different name [not really, but in this case it doesn't really matter])